|

 dropped off beside the road.
 On one occasion we all got out of the

-and walked across the
+vehicle and walked across the

 "glacier" because we feared we might slide sideways with the vehicle off the